 The Harry Latz Service Fellowship, established by the Harry Latz Service, Incorporated, provides the sum of \$400 for the aid of the study of the travel objectives of hotel guests.
-In 1933-34 the award was won by Victor F. Ludewig.

 The New Jersey State Hotel Association Scholarship, supported by annual grants from the New Jersey State Hotel Association, entitles the holder to \$300 for the year.
 In the award preference is given to residents of New Jersey.